Zegor88/PersonalDocAI/README.md

    - The agent references your health data during conversations
    - All interactions are private and stored locally

-> Note: PrivateDocAI is an assistant tool and should not replace professional medical consultation.
+> Note: PersonalDocAI is an assistant tool and should not replace professional medical consultation.
 Always verify medical decisions with qualified healthcare providers.

 ## Key Features